SamuelRahwa/King_County_Multiple_Linear_Regression/README.md

 # Which factors influence a home’s sales price?

 **Author**: Samuel Rahwa

 May 5, 2021

 ## Overview

-I have tasked to work for RE/MAX, a real estate agency that helps homeowners buy and/or sell homes.
+I have been tasked to work for RE/MAX, a real estate agency that helps homeowners buy and/or sell homes.
 I need to provide advice to homeowners about how home renovations might increase the estimated value of their homes, and by what amount.

 ## Business Problem

 You can assert some control over the value of your home with diligent upkeep and selective home updates.
 At the same time, dozens of factors large and small impact the state of housing as a whole and how real estate performs on a local level.

 ***
 Questions to consider: